dmytroyarmak/marvel-characters-assessment/README.md

 To access data you should use [Marvel Developer API](http://developer.marvel.com/docs#!/public/getCreatorCollection_get_0).

 You should register and specifty domain from which you want to have access to be able to use this API.

+Don't forget to show attribution text on your page ("Data provided by Marvel. © 2015 MARVEL") to not violate terms and conditions of this API.